-Since that time, Elysium and Chromadex had a falling out.
-Here, to the best of my understanding, is the short version of the story.
+Since 2016, Elysium and Chromadex had a falling out.
+Here, to the best of my understanding, is the short version of the story:

-Elysium has since tried and failed to challenge the legality of a Dartmouth patent, licensed to Chromadex, which describes what may be at present the only scalable method for manufacturing Nicotinamide Riboside.
-And Chromadex is now suing Elysium for patent infringement, in addition to a flurry of other lawsuits going back and forth between the two parties in various states.
+Elysium has since tried and failed to challenge the legality of a Dartmouth patent, licensed to Chromadex.
+The patent describes what may be at present the only scalable method for manufacturing Nicotinamide Riboside.
+Chromadex is now suing Elysium for patent infringement.
+And there's also a flurry of other lawsuits going back and forth between the two parties in various states.

-Also in 2017, Elysium published a study of 120 persons who supplemented with Basis.
-For the study, they used a formulation of Basis that contained Nicotinamide Riboside from Chromadex, before changing suppliers.
-Participants used 250 or 500 mg of Nicotinamide Riboside and 50 or 100 mg Pterostilbene daily for 8 weeks.
-And, like the other 2017 study, this study found that supplementation dose-dependently increased NAD+ levels up to 90% in blood samples.
+Also in 2017, Elysium published a study of 120 persons who used the Basis NAD+ supplement.
+For the study, they used a formulation that contained Nicotinamide Riboside from Chromadex, before changing suppliers.
+Participants used 500 or 250mg of Nicotinamide Riboside and 100 or 50mg of Pterostilbene daily for 8 weeks.
+Like the other 2017 study, this study found that supplements increased NAD+ levels up to 90% in blood samples.

 Pterostilbene May Increase LDL Cholesterol

-In addition to Nicotinamide Riboside, Elysium Basis contains Pterostilbene.
+Along with Nicotinamide Riboside, Elysium Basis ingredients include Pterostilbene.
 It's a nutrient similar to Resveratrol, which is touted for general purpose geroprotection.
 And some researchers believe Pterostilbene may be more bioavailable than Resveratrol.

 However, Pterostilbene is less well studied than Resveratrol.
 And it may present a downside that Resveratrol does not.
 That downside is the potential to increase LDL cholesterol -- the "bad" cholesterol.

-In my first review of Elysium Basis, I mentioned a 2014 human study of Pterostilbene, which resulted in small positive effects on blood pressure but also small negative effects on LDL cholesterol.
+In my first Elysium Basis review, I mentioned a 2014 human study of Pterostilbene.
+That study resulted in small positive effects on blood pressure but also small negative effects on LDL cholesterol.
 Unfortunately, a second study has now confirmed the negative effects of Pterostilbene on LDL cholesterol.

-Although my interest in Nicotinamide Riboside is continuing to grow, Elysium Basis still isn't the best investment of your supplement budget.
+Although my interest in Nicotinamide Riboside continues to grow, the Elysium Basis supplement still isn't the best investment of your budget.
 It doesn't include the most well-researched geroprotectors.
 It includes Pterostilbene, which may increase LDL cholesterol.
 And it includes Nicotinamide Riboside from an unknown supplier at a price that competitors easily beat.